Note: This blackjack variation isn’t available online.

-California Blackjack is unique in that the games are banked by the players, as opposed to the house.
+California Blackjack is unconventional in that California blackjack games are banked by the players, as opposed to the house.
 This is due to state laws prohibiting casinos from banking their own games.

 So, players fund the games.
 You’re not forced to, though.
 You will have the option.
 The banking role will move around the table every two hands.
 So everyone will have the opportunity to become the banker, if they so choose.